pfeif/pytide/README.md

 By updating the configuration file, the user can specify [NOAA tide stations](https://tidesandcurrents.noaa.gov/) that he or she wants to see data for and add email addresses for each person that should see that data.
-The idea is to set this program to run as a scheduled task at a prefered interval using a system like cron or systemd.
+The idea is to set this program to run as a scheduled task at a preferred interval using a system like cron or systemd.
 Of course, you could choose to run it manually too.